xkyLleex/tamper-protection/README.md

 # Tamper Protection

 A Rust project focused on implementing tamper protection mechanisms.
-This project aims to detect and prevent unauthorized modifications to files or application data.
+This project aims to detect and prevent unauthorized modifications to files on a folder.

 ## Getting Started